ming86/momo-research/Context Rot.md

 **Experiment Design**

 - **Hypothesis**:

-  - Hiding writing-related answer in writing essays = too similar, hard to find?
+  - If you hide a writing-related answer inside writing essays, it might blend in and be harder to notice.
-  - Hiding ML-related answer in writing essays = stands out, easy to find?
+  - If you hide an ML-related answer inside writing essays, it might stand out and be easier to detect.

 - **Method**:
 - ![needle_haystack](https://research.trychroma.com/img/context_rot/niah/needle_haystack.png)